cmspeed/OT_3DEP_Workflows/README.md

 ## Additional Resources

-- The USGS 3DEP Lidar Point Cloud Data are accesbile in Entwine Point Tile (EPT) format from this <a href="https://registry.opendata.aws/usgs-lidar/">Amazon Web Services S3 Bucket</a>.
+- The USGS 3DEP Lidar Point Cloud Data are accessible in Entwine Point Tile (EPT) format from this <a href="https://registry.opendata.aws/usgs-lidar/">Amazon Web Services S3 Bucket</a>.

 - The USGS hydrologic unit boundaries are accessed via the <a href="https://hydro.nationalmap.gov/arcgis/rest/services/wbd/MapServer">USGS Watershed Dataset Map Service</a>.